lynnlangit/methylAltSplicing/README.md

 #### 2. AnalysisExonsIntrons.R: Examines some characteristics of the exons & introns
 Example: the length comparison or the Cpg/mCpG ratio comparison
-Note: filters out some of the exons.
+Note: filters out some of the exons
-- input:
-	1) data from ProabilityInclusion.R
-	2) data from PreProcessingWGBS.R.R
-	3) data of runCufflinks.sbatch
-	4) cell type (IMR90, Gm12878 or H1hesc)
+- input - data from ProabilityInclusion.R, PreProcessingWGBS.R.R, runCufflinks.sbatch, cell type (IMR90, Gm12878 or H1hesc)
 - output - various plots

-#### 3. CreateFeatures.R: Defines feature matrix for ANN & GBM.
+#### 3. CreateFeatures.R: Defines feature matrix for ANN & GBM
 Note: Cell type MUST be changed in beginning of script
 - input - data from AnalysisExonsIntrons.R
 - output - list of features for the cell type

 #### 4a.
-WriteANNMatrix.R: Writes input matrix for deep learning algorithm.
+WriteANNMatrix.R: Writes input matrix for deep learning algorithm
-Note: Cell type CAN be changed in beginning of script.
+Note: Cell type CAN be changed in beginning of script
 - input - data from CreateFeatures.R
 - output - Matrix for the training of an ANN.